sebastien-plutniak/spatialCatalogueViewer/README.md

 # Installation

-The package can be installed from CRAN with:
+The package can be installed from the CRAN with:

 ```r
 install.packages("spatialCatalogueViewer")